Mentor an Underrepresented in Medicine (URiM) Student

 Time commitment: This is a long-term commitment of five or more years.

 Instructions: Complete the mentor interest form at aao.org/minority-mentoring-physicians.

-Deadlines: Complete the information form by June 1 if you would like to be matched with a student from the current year's Minority Ophthalmology Mentoring program class.
+Deadlines: Complete the information form by July 15, 2020 if you would like to be matched with a student in the Minority Ophthalmology Mentoring program's incoming class.